How To Identify and Manage Changes in Asthma Control

 This had me thinking about what I truly considered “well-controlled asthma,” and what it looked like for me while navigating bothersome side effects from asthma medication.
 Let’s recap how well-controlled asthma can be defined.

-The American Lung Association defines well-controlled as when "you experience very few symptoms throughout the day and night and you can perform daily activities without shortness of breath, chest tightness, coughing or wheezing."1
+The American Lung Association defines well-controlled as when "you experience very few symptoms throughout the day and night, and you can perform daily activities without shortness of breath, chest tightness, coughing, or wheezing."1

 - Not wanting to acknowledge that my asthma control has changed.

-Looking at my recent changes in asthma control
+Identifying recent changes in my asthma control

-I decided it was time for me to take a closer look at the symptoms and side effects I was experiencing.
-I have been known to be a poor perceiver, so this was my way of making sure I could quantify what I was experiencing.
-I first started with tracking everything.
-I went back to my early diagnosis day and did all the medication tracking, activity tracking, symptoms tracking, and a section for all things related to my biologics.
-One day, I will transcribe my notes into a spreadsheet but for now, they are in their most accessible place of being in a journal.
+I started by tracking everything.
+I went back to my early diagnosis days and did comprehensive medication tracking, activity tracking, and symptom tracking, along with a section for all things related to my biologics.
+One day, I will transcribe my notes into a spreadsheet, but for now, they are in their most accessible place: a journal.

-I was disappointed that the overall result meant I was going to have to suck up my side effect symptoms and treat them as best as possible in order to preserve lung function and really keep my asthma controlled.
-However, having data has helped me keep motivated with my asthma treatment and feel like I am in more control of my asthma.
+I was disappointed that the overall result meant I was going to have to "suck up" my side effect symptoms and treat them as best as possible in order to preserve lung function and keep my asthma truly controlled.
+However, having data to map out these changes in asthma control has helped me stay motivated with my asthma treatment and makes me feel like I am in more control of my health.

 Join the conversation